cloudfoundry-attic/cf-mssql-broker/README.md

 The brokerGoSqlDriver and brokerMssqlConnection are settings that the broker uses to connect to the mssql instance. brokerGoSqlDriver can be odbc (recommanded https://code.google.com/p/odbc/) for mssql (experimental https://github.com/denisenkom/go-mssqldb). brokerMssqlConnection is a map that is converted into a connection string (e.g. "server=localhost;port=1433") consumed by odbc or mssql go library.
-Exmaple for a local trusted brokerMssqlConnection with odbc driver:
+Example for a local trusted brokerMssqlConnection with odbc driver:
 	{
 		"server":   "localhost\\sqlexpress",
 		"database": "master",